gausec/AppliedGenomicsAnalysis/README.md

 ## Applied Genomics Analysis is a graduate level course at East Carolina University

-### Course objectives:
+### Course objectives from syllabus:
-*"Applied Genomics Analysis focuses on the understanding and application of statistical genomics and bioinformatics through the lens of contemporary technologies and software.
+*Applied Genomics Analysis focuses on the understanding and application of statistical genomics and bioinformatics through the lens of contemporary technologies and software.
 You will gain a basic understanding of:*